soxueren/atsd/integration/alteryx/README.md

 ## Calculate and store derived series

-It is a demonstration of creating a Alteryx Designer workflow that uses sereis from ATSD to create new series and store them back to ATSD.
+It is a demonstration of creating an Alteryx Designer workflow that uses series from ATSD to create new series and store them back to ATSD.

 The final arrangement of the tools in the workflow will be: